jolly-io/EDA_On_US_Domestic_Flights/README.md

 In this project, I undertake Exploratory Data Analysis (EDA)

-Essentially, give the available dataset, I formulate and pose a number of insight eliciting questions and endeavor to answer these questions from the dataset leveraging the Pandas library and relevant Visualization toolkits.
+Essentially, give the available dataset, I formulate and pose a number of insight eliciting questions and endeavor to answer these questions from the dataset leveraging the Pandas, Numpy libraries and other relevant Visualization toolkits.